How to Manage Microsoft Licensing in Certero

 1. Understand the compliance grids

-Microsoft entitlements flow into dedicated compliance grids based on the license type.
+Microsoft entitlements flow into dedicated compliance grids based on the licence type.
 Each grid compares entitlements to deployments for a specific category of Microsoft product.

 Compliance grid